 We only recommend using a cassette adapter if your cigarette lighter/power port doesn’t work, or if you can’t get a clear signal with an FM transmitter.

-For Reliability: Auxiliary Ports
+For Reliability: Auxiliary Cord and Ports

 Most modern cars feature a 3.5mm auxiliary jack, either on the stereo unit or underneath it.
 This allows you to plug in a cable from your device’s headphone port directly into your stereo.
 From there, simply play any audio on your phone that you’d like to hear through your car.